 To indeed reduce taxes, your CPA needs to be projecting into the future, several years down the road.
 They need to understand every single part of your financial life.
 Not only what assets you have, but also what purchases you want to make in retirement.

 BFG Tax Service’s JoAnn Huber, CPA, CFP®, and Partner at Barber Financial Group, discusses filing your taxes early and what to do if you miss the filing deadline.

-A good CPA working hand-in-hand with a good financial planner can help you make sure that not only are you putting money into the right accounts while you’re working, but you also created the proper distribution strategy so that you pay fewer taxes throughout your retirement years.
+A good CPA working with a good financial planner can help you make sure that not only are you putting money into the right accounts while you’re working, but you also created the proper distribution strategy so that you pay fewer taxes throughout your retirement years.
 No one strategy is right for everyone, and there are no two cases that are the same.
 You will have different amounts of money, different amounts of income, and various spending goals for the future.

 Additionally, what most taxpayers don’t realize is most CPAs will merely do tax compliance.
 Tax compliance is defined as making tax payments and producing and submitting information to the tax authorities on time and in the required formats.
 In other words, they would prepare it with only compliance and IRS guidelines in mind, and with no thought of future tax reduction strategies.
 Make sure you don’t get shortsighted and only focus on today, but instead, look to the future and understand that taxes will always be a fact of life.
 If you know this and plan for it, you will pay what you legally owe but not one dollar more.

 Transparency is Important

 It is imperative that your forward-looking tax plan is kept up-to-date through ongoing conversations between your financial advisor and your CPA.
 It is also vital that you give total transparency to these professionals so that they can do their job to the best of their ability.
 Appropriately done, proactive, forward-looking tax planning can have an enormous impact on the amount of taxes you pay over your lifetime.